5 Key Benefits: Gut Fermentation of Dietary Fibers

 These fibers, composed mainly of carbohydrate polymers, are not digested in the small intestine but are fermented by bacteria in the large intestine (LI).

-This fermentation process contributes to microbial diversity and function within the gastrointestinal tract (GIT), generating beneficial by-products 12 13.
+This fermentation process contributes to microbial diversity and function within the gastrointestinal tract (GIT), generating beneficial by-products A Trusted Source

-Dietary fibers are classified into soluble and insoluble types 14, influencing their behavior in the GIT, including water-holding capacity and fermentation rate 15.
+Dietary fibers are classified into soluble and insoluble types A Trusted Source

 Soluble Dietary Fibers: Key Players in Digestive Health